 - Online neighborhood chat forums, such as Nextdoor: Open an account in your prospective neighborhood and post an introduction, explaining that you're a homebuyer looking for a good agent.
 You'll probably get several recommendations.

 - Open houses: Visit one or more open houses in the neighborhood and chat with the people there as well as with the listing agent showing the property.
 You're bound to get leads.

-- Online referral services, such as Endorsed Local Providers: Using these services can be a bit like buying insurance online, but if you're moving far away and need to search remotely, they can be valuable resources.
+- Online referral services: Using these services can be a bit like buying insurance online, but if you're moving far away and need to search remotely, they can be valuable resources.
 Use these services only if you're serious about finding an agent because once you enter your information, they will follow up — sometimes aggressively — even if you change your mind.

 When Can You Fire a Real Estate Agent?

 You may not realize the agent is a dud until after you've signed and you find that your home search is going nowhere.
 Most contracts grant exclusivity to the agent for a specified period (six months is typical), and that prevents you from simply dropping a bad agent and getting a new one, but if the agent is affiliated with a brokerage firm, you may be able to persuade the broker to let you off the hook to avoid getting bad reviews.
 This is a good argument for hiring an affiliated real estate agent rather than one who works independently.